DEVELOPERS

 Trust interpretation

 The widget is a display layer only.
-It does not compute trust.
+It does not compute trust, certify systems, or reconstruct proof.
 It renders the public verification response returned by GAFAIG.

 Signature Valid